'This guy loves football!' - How Suarez stunned former Liverpool youngster Canos | Goal.com

 He scored 82 goals in 133 appearances in all competitions, winning the Golden Boot in 2013-14, as well as the PFA Player of the Year and FWA Footballer of the Year awards.

 He left for Barcelona in the summer of 2014, having almost led Rodgers’ side to a remarkable title win.
-At Camp Nou, he would score 198 goals in six seasons, winning four Liga titles, four Copas del Rey and a Champions League crown.
+At Camp Nou, he scored 198 goals in six seasons, winning four Liga titles, the Copa del Rey four times and a Champions League crown.

 Now 34, he remains one of Europe’s deadliest strikers, scoring 16 goals in 24 games since joining Atletico last summer.